Sophia Parnok: Return to Moscow

 In early 1922, Parnok returned to Moscow with Erarskaya and was assisted by Vladimir Mayakovsky, who helped her find lodging and join the Writer's Union.
 Almost as soon as she arrived, she began experiencing trouble with the censors.
 Her attempts to help Maximilian Voloshin publish a collection of poems were repeatedly refused.
 When she tried a few months later to publish a collection of her own works, Centuries-Old Mead, the censors stopped the publication because there were too many religious references.
 Centuries-Old Mead was placed in stasis by the censorship bureau and never made it to press.
 She also feared that The Vine would have trouble with the censors because of its references to God.
 She had learned from previous experience that religious references were problematic.
 By fall, she was ill, suffering from both bronchitis and stomach problems caused by her Graves' disease.
 Erarskaya was also sick, having contracted tuberculosis.

 In the beginning of 1923, Parnok embarked on a friendship with Olga Nikolaevna Tsuberbiller, a mathematician at Moscow State University.
 The exact nature of her relationship with Tsuberbiller is unknown as, while she occupied a significant place in the poet's life, Parnok did not describe Tsuberbiller in the same sexual context as her lovers.
 Instead, Tsuberbiller was a protector.
-Parnock would later describe her as almost a guardian angel in her collection of poems Half-Whispered.
+Parnok would later describe her as almost a guardian angel in her collection of poems Half-Whispered.
 She joined the group known as the "Lyrical Circle", which included members like Lev Gornung, Leonid Grossman, Vladislav Khodasevich, and Vladimir Lidin.
 The members critiqued each other's work, which she hoped would help her find clarity and harmony in her works.
 Short of money, Parnok briefly took an office position, but soon quit and depended upon freelance translations and literary critiques to pay her bills, though critiques were beginning to be censored as well.